agektmr/PortableCache/README.md

     <meta name="portable-cache" content="version=20130110, root-path=/app-a">

+This way, the version string is tied to the app path rather than the entire host.

 ### Can I use lazyload / responsive image features without caching?

 Absolutely.
 Just set `data-cache-version` as an empty string.
 PortableCache will